tropo/usb-pack/applications/README.txt

 tropo-results-mongoDB
 ---------------------

-Uses Sinatra to catch Tropo transcription results to MongoDB on Heroku
+Uses Sinatra to catch Tropo transcription results to MongoDB on Heroku.
+From http://github.com/tropo/tropo-results-mongoDB

 tropo-transcriptions
 --------------------